SignTime & SignWise

 What I'd do differently…

-Interview individuals with lower ASL proficiency & engagement in the DHH community: Including users with lower ASL proficiency could have provided deeper insights into why existing ASL learning tools fall short of meeting the needs of many deaf and hard of hearing individuals.
+• Interview individuals with lower ASL proficiency & engagement in the DHH community: Including users with lower ASL proficiency would've provided deeper insights into why existing ASL learning tools fall short of meeting the needs of many deaf and hard of hearing individuals.